hernantz/blog/content/functions-all-the-way-down.md

 let falsy = (x) => (y) => y
 ```

 Along with these boolean representations we would need some form of primitive that returns them.
+We could assume in this case that `==` is baked into the language.

 ```js
 let eq = (x) => (y) => x == y ? truthy : falsy;